RealDeuce/Voron-MKS-Monster8/README.md

 I'll put the STL files for the mount in here too.

 ## Wiring
-B stepper motor → Driver0:X\
+B stepper motor → Driver0\
-A stepper motor → Driver1:y\
+A stepper motor → Driver1\
-Z0 (front left) stepper motor → Driver2:Z2 (leaving an empty connector between B/A and Z0)\
+Z0 (front left) stepper motor → Driver2-2 (leaving an empty connector between B/A and Z0)\
-Z1 (rear left) stepper motor → Driver3:E0\
+Z1 (rear left) stepper motor → Driver3\
-Z2 (rear right) stepper motor → Driver4:E1\
+Z2 (rear right) stepper motor → Driver4\
-Z3 (front right) stepper motor → Driver5:E2\
+Z3 (front right) stepper motor → Driver5\
-Extruder stepper motor → Driver7:E4 (leaving an empty connector between Z3 and extruder)\
+Extruder stepper motor → Driver7 (leaving an empty connector between Z3 and extruder)\
 X endstop switch → X-\
 Y endstop switch → Y-\
 Hotend heater → HE0\
 Hotend thermistor → TH0\
-SSR input → H-BED\
+SSR input → H-BED (See markings on back of board)\
 Bed thermistor → TB\
 Inductive probe (with BAT85) → Z+\
-Hotend fan → FAN0\
+Hotend fan → FAN0 (See markings on back of board)\
-Print cooling fan → FAN1\
+Print cooling fan → FAN1 (See markings on back of board)\
-Controller fan → FAN2\
+Controller fan → FAN2 (See markings on back of board)\
 Exhaust fan → HE2\
 Single-colour 24V LED strip → HE1\
 MKS Mini 13864 v3 → EXP1 and EXP2

 Note that you do not need to populate a driver for E3 since it's not used in this configuration.

+## Required jumper settings
+Endstop - PWR → VIN
+SPI/UART → UART configuration (see back of board) Driver DIAG → No jumpers installed
+Drive IC - PWR → 5V

+## Recommended jumper settings
+USB-PWR → OFF

+## Other jumper settings
+Each fan connector has a corresponding FAN-PWR jumper, which allows each individual fan to be ran with 5V, 12V, or 24V.
+I personally suggest using 24V for all of them (the jumper position furthest from the connector)